rustyeddy/rustyeddy.com/content/iot-project/wireless-sensors/_index.md

 _published_ via [MQTT](https://mqtt.org) _wirelessly_ for any
 subscriber such as [_IoTHub_](/sensors/hub).

-### TypeS of Data Published
+### Types of Published Data

+The planned data types to be published by the system are concerned with simple environmental data.
+However any _type_ of data could be used, for example this system could be used to pub/sub data from hosts on a local network, turning it into a network monitoring platform for example.

+Cool, anyway, back to our application...

-Planned support for the following type of sensors.
+We have planned support for the following type of sensors.
 To be determined are the exact model(s) of sensors will be a good fit.

 - Temprature
 - Humidity
 - Moisture
 - Light
-- Pressure
+- Barometric Pressure

 Data will be transmitted as either integer or floating point, depending on the sensor and how it collects the data.